sylvaticus/BetaML.jl/README.md

 ### Short term

-- Improve documentation, utility functions to do cross-validate
+- Improve documentation, utility functions to do hyper-parameter tuning using cross-validation as backend

 ### Mid/Long term